-EIC (Early Intervention Connections) is a local council which meets quarterly at the CAIU Summerdale Office Center.
+EIC (Early Intervention Connections) is a local council which meets quarterly at the CAIU Enola Office Center.
 It is comprised of parents, providers and professionals with a commitment to providing services and resources to children (from birth to school age) and families in the early intervention community.
 Family events and trainings are provided throughout the year.
 All are welcome to attend.
 Please contact the Preschool supervisor for information.

 Back to top

 The Early Language Parent Training Program is one program in two parts.
 The two modules focus on teaching parents the skills to take the role as the primary language facilitator in their child's life.
 Module I trains parents to use daily interactions to enhance the development of their child's communication skills.
 Module II trains parents to plan specific play activities that focus on developing their child's language skills.